 Connecticut River Valley Farmworker Health Program Day in the Life

-The Connecticut River Valley Farmworker Health Program provides some primary care services to qualified migrant and seasonal farmworkers and their dependants.
+The Connecticut River Valley Farmworker Health Program provides some primary care services to qualified migratory and seasonal agricultural workers and their families.
 The program is offered through participating health centers in Connecticut and Massachusetts.
-Filmed in 2011, this video helps to provide a greater understanding of the health care challenges these farmworkers face living so far from home.
+Filmed in 2011, this video helps to provide a greater understanding of the health care challenges these agricultural workers face living so far from home.

 Community Health Center Loan Repayment Program